Arnold Majewski

-He was a colourful person and the subject of many jokes.

 Family and early life

 Majewski was born in Tallinn.
 His family can be traced back to his grandfather Wladislaus Majewski (1828 - 1873) who originated from the Warsaw Governorate, had a long military career in the army of the Russian Empire and then settled in Finland through marriage.

 Arnold Majewski's father Alexander Majewski, who originated from an old Polish family of soldiers, served in Imperial Russian Army and finally settled to live in Helsinki.
 Arnold Majewski's mother was the Finnish Irene Hellman.

 Majewski studied in 1912 in Turku.
 After matriculation, Majewski had had enough of school and travelled to Siberia in search for gold, and then travelled across the Far East and North America until finally settling in St. Petersburg in Russia.

 Finnish Civil War

 When the Finnish Civil War started, Majewski moved back to Finland.
 He fought in the civil war as a volunteer in the White Army cavalry under Georg Elfvengren of Karelian Forces.
 He took part in fights at Vyborg, Terijoki and Rautu.

 After the war he continued his military career, completed officer training in Joensuu and became a cavalry captain.
 In the 1920s and 1930s, Majewski served in Häme Regiment in Lappeenranta.
 He became head of squadron in 1926, and completed the commander course in 1929.
 By that time, Majewski, nicknamed "Mäski" among his comrades, was already famous for his bohemian lifestyle and extravagant partying during his free time.